Skip to Content

 Red hair glaze won’t work on a dark-colored hair because it doesn’t contain peroxide or bleaches.
 You may consider using it on brighter hair or opt for it to give your red hair a boost of color and shine!

-2. Grey Hair Glaze
+2. Gray Hair Glaze

-If you have naturally gray or silver hair, a clear glaze will enhance your natural tone by removing dullness and putting a protective, high-shine shield on each strand Use as many tubes as needed to be sure you are covering all the hair evenly!
-If you want to preserve this color, a glaze will be a real aid because it puts a shield on each thread so the color won’t easily fade away.
+If you have naturally gray or silver hair, a clear glaze will enhance your natural tone by removing dullness and putting a protective, high-shine shield on each strand.
+Use as many tubes as needed to be sure you are covering all the hair evenly!
+If you want to preserve this color, a glaze will be a real aid because it puts a shield on each strand so the color won’t easily fade away.

 3. Black Hair Glaze